 Remember when Microsoft said that Windows 10 would be the final version of the OS?
 Pepperidge Farm remembers!
-Well, the company has officially taken its word back as it unveiled Windows 11 in an event yesterday.
-Here, we will discuss the key takeaways of the new OS and its system requirements and rollout plan.
+Well, the company has officially taken its word back as it unveiled Windows 11 in an event back in June.
+And now, Microsoft has formally rolled out Windows 11 update to eligible devices.

 Windows 11 Overview:

-Let’s start with what we already knew about the OS before yesterday’s launch.
+Let’s start with what we already knew about the OS before June’s launch event.
 Windows 11 has gone through a design makeover with the new look drawing inspirations from the now-reductant Windows 10X.

 This version of Windows is populated with rounded corners and a translucent, glassy effect.
 These design elements are uniform throughout the OS, including the Start Menu, Taskbar, and Widgets.
 Microsoft has introduced new transitions, startup sound, and redesigned the themes as well.
 Similarly, Windows 11 has fine-tuned light mode, dark mode, and contrast.